-Caffe Ladro, Seattle Coffee Gear, First Tech Bank Open at Kirkland Urban
+Caffe Ladro, Seattle Coffee Gear, First Tech Federal Credit Union Open at Kirkland Urban

 Grand Openings

-First Tech Bank, a credit union serving the world's leading technology-oriented companies and their employees, made its Kirkland Urban debut in June.
+First Tech Federal Credit Union, a credit union serving the world's leading technology-oriented companies and their employees, made its Kirkland Urban debut in June.
 This is the credit union's latest branch in the Seattle area.

 Seattle Coffee Gear, retailer of home coffee equipment, opened its Kirkland Urban location on Tuesday, July 14.
 In addition to grinders, pour over equipment and high-performance Italian espresso machines, Seattle Coffee Gear offers an extensive selection of whole bean coffee roasts.
 Customers can enjoy a tasting flight of several coffees to aid in picking out a new roast.